Chemistry Department Course Offerings

 These two courses are designed to complement General Chemistry Lectures, Chemistry 1113 and Chemistry 1123 respectively.
 Each laboratory must be taken with its corresponding lecture course.
 The laboratory experiments serve to introduce students to such topics as density, specific heat, chemical composition, chemical change, spectrophotometric analysis, single replacement reactions, molecular weight determination, gas laws, solubility of salts, calorimetry, titrations, pH indicators, reaction rates, inorganic preparations, and inorganic qualitative analysis.
 Corequisites: Chemistry 1113 and 1123.
 Laboratory, 3 hours.

-1144 General Chemistry for Engineering Students (4) F
+1144 General Chemistry for Engineering Students (4) F Offered on demand

 This course is designed to meet the needs of engineering students who need one semester of general chemistry with laboratory.
 Subjects covered in the lecture and laboratory are developed based in part on the topics on the Fundamentals for Engineering Exam.
 These subjects include atomic structure, periodic table, chemical bonding, oxidation numbers, moles and molecular weight, radioactive decay, gases and ideal gas laws, colligative properties, thermochemistry, equilibrium, concentration and properties of solutions, kinetics, organic chemistry, electrochemistry and fuel cells, modern materials including polymers, and different types of reactions.
 Applications of these topics are emphasized in the laboratory.
 Prerequisite: eligibility for enrollment in or credit for Mathematics 1113.
 This course is not equivalent to Chemistry 1113 or Chemistry 1123 and will not substitute for either.
 Lecture, 3 hours; laboratory, 3 hours.